Working patterns - fatigue

 There are several types of fatigue, but we are particularly concerned with mental fatigue.
 Mental fatigue can be caused by prolonged working, heavy workload, insufficient rest and inadequate sleep.
 Continual mental effort and attention on a particular task can also contribute to fatigue.
 It is important that workers are not fatigued when their work is critical to safe operation, such as work done by drivers, signallers and maintenance staff.
 There are obvious safety risks for railway workers and others if this happens.
 It must be effectively managed.

 Fatigue reduces workers' mental alertness and can affect performance.
-Errors caused by impaired concentration, perception, judgement or memory may become more likely.
+Errors caused by impaired concentration, perception, judgement or memory are more likely.
 People may become more impatient.
-Ultimately this can lead to drowsiness or involuntary sleep.
+Ultimately this can lead to drowsiness or falling asleep.

 Examples of fatigue

 - a driver moves away forgetting that permission has not been given;

 - a track worker carrying out maintenance or renewal work fails to complete necessary checks or procedures before finishing a job